nf-core/mag/README.md

 ## Introduction

-This pipeline is for assembly, binning and annotation of metagenomes.
+This pipeline is for assembly, binning, and annotation of metagenomes.
-It supports both short and long reads, quality trims the reads and adapters with [https://github.com/OpenGene/fastp](fastp) and [https://github.com/rrwick/Porechop](porechop) and performs basic QC with [https://www.bioinformatics.babraham.ac.uk/projects/fastqc/](fastqc).
+It supports both short and long reads, quality trims the reads and adapters with [https://github.com/OpenGene/fastp][fastp] and [https://github.com/rrwick/Porechop][porechop], and performs basic QC with [https://www.bioinformatics.babraham.ac.uk/projects/fastqc/][fastqc].

 The pipeline then:

-- assigns taxonomy to reads using [https://ccb.jhu.edu/software/centrifuge/](centrifuge) and/or [https://ccb.jhu.edu/software/kraken2/](kraken2)
+- assigns taxonomy to reads using [https://ccb.jhu.edu/software/centrifuge/][centrifuge] and/or [https://ccb.jhu.edu/software/kraken2/][kraken2]
-- performs assembly using [https://github.com/voutcn/megahit](megahit) and [http://cab.spbu.ru/software/spades/](spades), and checks their quality using [http://quast.sourceforge.net/quast](quast)
+- performs assembly using [https://github.com/voutcn/megahit][megahit] and [http://cab.spbu.ru/software/spades/][spades], and checks their quality using [http://quast.sourceforge.net/quast][quast]
-- performs metagenome binning using [https://bitbucket.org/berkeleylab/metabat/src/master/](metabat2), and checks the quality of the genome bins using [https://busco.ezlab.org/](busco)
+- performs metagenome binning using [https://bitbucket.org/berkeleylab/metabat/src/master/][metabat2], and checks the quality of the genome bins using [https://busco.ezlab.org/][busco]

-Furthermore, the pipeline creates various reports in the results directory specified, including a [https://multiqc.info/](multiqc) report summarizing some of the findings and software versions.
+Furthermore, the pipeline creates various reports in the results directory specified, including a [https://multiqc.info/][multiqc] report summarizing some of the findings and software versions.

-The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
-It comes with docker containers making installation trivial and results highly reproducible.
+The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool that runs tasks across multiple compute infrastructures in a very portable manner.
+It comes with Docker containers making installation trivial and results highly reproducible.

 ## Documentation